Barcelona v Chelsea: 'Joyous' Lionel Messi joins the Champions League 100 club

 Messi's genius cannot be measured by facts and stats.
 Chelsea boss Antonio Conte called him "extraordinary" and former Barca striker Gary Lineker tweeted that Messi was "joyous", which is a good way of describing a player who seems to perform for the pure love of the game and always finds new ways to astonish.

-Some of Messi's close control and dribbling was breathtaking, drawing gasps of delight from the home crowd, and with three goals and that wondrous assist over the course of the two legs of the Chelsea tie it's very easy to conclude that he was the difference between the teams.
+Some of Messi's close control and dribbling was breathtaking, drawing gasps of delight from the home crowd, and with three goals and that wondrous assist over the course of the two legs of the Chelsea tie it's very easy to conclude he was the difference between the teams.

 And he's not finished yet.
-Messi is an arch-competitor and he is gunning for his fifth Champions League title after seeing bitter rivals Real Madrid take the title for the past two seasons.
+Messi is an arch-competitor and is gunning for his fifth Champions League title after seeing bitter rivals Real Madrid take the crown for the past two seasons.

-When Pep Guardiola was asked recently whether his high-flying Manchester City team should be regarded as favourites for the Champions League, he had a simple answer: "Who does Messi play for?
+When Pep Guardiola was asked recently whether his high-flying Manchester City team should be regarded as favourites for the Champions League, he had a simple answer.
+"Who does Messi play for?
 They are the favourites."
-Pep should know.
+The former Barcelona boss should know.
 And he has a point, doesn't he?

 Dembele's turning point?

-Although Messi will rightly claim the lion's share of the headlines, perhaps the most significant moment in the game from the home team's perspective was Dembele's thumping finish from Messi's assist - finally registering his first goal in Barca colours.
+Though Messi will rightly claim the lion's share of the headlines, perhaps the most significant moment in the game from the home team's perspective was Dembele's thumping finish from Messi's assist - his first goal in Barca colours.

-Dembele has suffered a tough first season at the Nou Camp following his 105m euro (£96.8m) summer move from Borussia Dortmund, missing more than three months through injury and often looking out of place in his few outings since he regained fitness.
+Dembele has had a tough first season at the Nou Camp following his 105m euro (£96.8m) summer move from Borussia Dortmund, missing more than three months through injury and often looking out of place in his few outings since he regained fitness.

-His selection in the starting XI was quite a surprise after he was left on the bench for the first leg, but the flamboyant manner in which he took his goal, firing a fierce rising drive into the roof of the net, showed exactly how important he could become to this team.
+His selection in the starting XI was a surprise after he was left on the bench for the first leg, but the flamboyant manner in which he took his goal, firing a fierce rising drive into the roof of the net, showed exactly how important he could become to this team.

 There's no doubt about Dembele's talent, and his ability to take on defenders and penetrate into the area gives the team an important degree of attacking variety they otherwise lack - as seen during the meeting at Stamford Bridge, when Barca were lucky to escape with a draw after creating very few chances.

-But he needs time to adapt to Barca's style, and his cause has not been helped by local media reports that boss Ernesto Valverde has been unhappy with his failure to learn Spanish more quickly - hindering his understanding of tactical instructions - and a supposed lack of focus on the training ground.
+But he needs time to adapt to Barca's style, and his cause has not been helped by local media reports boss Ernesto Valverde has been unhappy with his failure to learn Spanish more quickly - hindering his understanding of tactical instructions - and a supposed lack of focus on the training ground.

 Dembele needed a turning point in his Barca career, and his gleefully taken goal may just provide it, letting everyone know - his team-mates, Valverde, fans and perhaps most importantly himself - that he is ready to start delivering for this relentlessly demanding club.